talicopanda/social-media-influence-analysis/tweet2vec/INSTRUCTIONS.md

 ### Requirements

+Note: we did have difficulties running the preloaded tweet2vec models on Windows due to different dependency versions with the original owners of the repo.
+If you are using this to preprocess data or train your own embedding model, Windows should be fine.
+However, to use the preloaded models we found that running on an unix based machine (Linux/Mac) seemed the best approach.

 Download and install [Python 2.7](https://www.python.org/downloads/release/python-2718/) if you don't already have it.
 Check the path to the directory where python 2.7 is installed in your system (usually of the form `<path>\Python27\`).

-Also donwnload and install [MinGW C++](https://github.com/niXman/mingw-builds-binaries/releases) from one of the 64-bit release versions outlined in that github.
+For embedding data, donwnload and install [MinGW C++](https://github.com/niXman/mingw-builds-binaries/releases) from one of the 64-bit release versions outlined in that github.
 Here is a [video](https://www.youtube.com/watch?v=dRxPUblx2SY&ab_channel=AnielMaharajh) that may help.

 ### Setup